Articles on: Plugins

 Recurring Reminders are just reminders, but automatically re-triggered on an interval, hence the name.
 Whenever you create a new recurring reminder, Circle will send the recurring reminder every hour by default, but you are able to change that.

-Click the "Unit" box and choose what unit you've entered into the "Interval" box.
-For example, if you typed "2" into the "Interval" box and you want your reminder to send every 2 hours, then click the "hour(s)" option.
+3. Click the "Unit" drop-down and choose what unit you've entered into the "Interval" box.
+For example, if you typed 2 into the "Interval" box and you want your reminder to send every 2 hours, then click the "hour(s)" option.

-Click the "On Days" box, choose what days you want your recurring reminder to be active.
+4. Click the "On Days" drop-down and choose what days you want your recurring reminder to be active.
 So if you want your reminder to be sent every 2 hours but only on Tuesdays and Thursdays, then select the "Tuesday" and "Thursday" options.
 If you want your reminder to be sent every 2 hours, 7 days a week, then just select all days from the drop-down!

 Advanced: Set First Post Time